samcjdev/facial-recognition-brain/README.md

 # smart-brain
-This project is a web app, with the purpose of allowing a user determine whether or not an image contains a human face.
+This project is a web app, with the purpose of allowing a user determine to whether or not an image contains a human face.

 Which is achieved through the use of computer vision analysis of images supplied by the user.